Here’s my take on a making a warm winter home.

 Surround yourself with the things you love.

 Most importantly, fill your home with the things you love.
 If you are comfortable in your home, then your guests will also feel comfortable.
+From the best fireplace for your home to cozy pillows and throws, adding things you love will make you feel relaxed.
 And at the end of the day, I think our homes should be the place where we are excited to entertain friends and family, as well as find peace when we lay down our heads.